swajid/review_and_read_ahead/README.md

 I wish I never ever ever ever ever ever ever even applied miserable dehumanizing bigots and sabotagers cannot function in a civilized society
-(civilized people don't run crime syndicates) absolutely appalling and shameful
+(civilized people don't run or are part of crime syndicates) absolutely appalling and shameful can't even transfer away from the brutes and the goons that are going to keep stalking me for the rest of my life
+(I realized that the other day, the stalking will never end) ridiculous
 -->

 <!-- in other words, I have stuff to read,